Frequently Asked Questions

 We know that many parents of our rising seniors are concerned about what all of this uncertainty means for their child’s college admissions process, and we plan to do all we can to help students and families navigate this.

 College Counseling has been sending out weekly emails with important updates on what students need to be doing towards their college process.
 Topics have addressed virtual college visits, teacher recommendations and writing the college essay.
-We will continue to send out important information on a regular basis all summer.
-In the past we have sent the majority of this information to students, but in an effort to keep everyone as up-to-date as possible, we are currently copying parents on all of our communication with the class of 2021.
+Virtual college fairs will run throughout the fall.

 In addition, we encourage students and families to reach out to their college counselor at any time with questions or to request an appointment by Zoom.